 If companies stop fitting this profile, I’ll remove them from the portfolio.
 Otherwise, we remain committed to staying the course.
 It will be volatile, but the ultimate reward for picking successful microcaps is well worth the ride.

-Tailwinds’ Disclaimers & Disclosures: For a full list of disclaimers and disclosures, please visit: www.tailwindsresearch.com/disclTailwinds' Disclaimers & Disclosures: For a full list of disclaimers and disclosures, please visit http://
+Tailwinds’ Disclaimers & Disclosures: For a full list of disclaimers and disclosures, please visit: www.tailwindsresearch.com/disclTailwinds' Disclaimers & Disclosures: Tailwinds may have been compensated for writing this article.
+For a full list of disclaimers and disclosures, please visit http://